 Skip to main content

-After we completed Extend Your Own UI Component Type Elements, although components can be used in pages, configuration parameters need to be manually modified in the scheme.json file, which is not user-friendly for business experts who are not skilled in coding.
+After completing Extend Your Own UI Component Type Elements, components can be used in pages, but their configuration parameters must be manually modified in the scheme.json file.
+This is not user-friendly for business experts who lack coding skills.

-This article will introduce how to develop a visual configuration editor for counter components, achieving the same graphical configuration experience as official components in JitAi development tools.
+This guide demonstrates how to develop a visual configuration editor for counter components, providing the same graphical configuration experience as JitAi's official components.

-After development is complete, when selecting a counter component in the visual development tool, the right property panel will display a user-friendly configuration interface:
+Once development is complete, selecting a counter component in the visual development tool displays a user-friendly configuration interface in the right property panel:

 Element LevelfullNameMain Responsibilities

-Editor Elementcomponents.CounterType.Editortype points to editors.React, provides visual configuration interface for CounterType
+Editor Elementcomponents.CounterType.EditorType points to editors.React; provides a visual configuration interface for CounterType

 Add Editor subdirectory under CounterType